A Guide to the Sky, Telescopes, and Telescope Programs

 Note that the Moon is different every night, rising about 50 minutes later (and lying about 15 degrees further east every day).
 Why does it change?

 The summer Milky Way is great to browse through with binoculars or a small scope.
 If you're in a dark, clear sky, that cloudy swath of grey is the Milky Way.
-Right now, mid-September, the Summer Triangle is overhead at sunset, the Milky Way runs right through it, north-south.
+Right now, mid-December, the Summer Triangle is in the west twilight at sunset, the Milky Way runs right through it, north-south.

 The sun is up every day and visible from even the brightest, dirtiest sky.
 Click here for more info on solar observing